bloxstreet/support/staff information/rank structure.md

 ---
 # Rank Structure
 {: .no_toc }
-Here you will find all the ranks at which you can be promoted to in BloxStreet.
+Here you will find all the ranks offered at BloxStreet!

 ## Table of contents
 {: .no_toc .text-delta }